 Standard or Apportioned License Plated Vehicle "F"-plated Covered Farm Vehicle Farm-vehicle drivers of straight trucks operated within 150 air miles of their farm are exempt from the general federal driver qualification requirements and the driver qualification documentation file.
+Driver qualification documentation is not required for drivers of covered farm vehicles.
 Farm-vehicle drivers of combination trucks operated within 150 air miles of the farm are exempt from the driver qualification documentation file only.
-This means drivers must be medically- certified (DOT Medical Exam) and the owner of the farm or ranch does not need to keep a driver qualification file for each driver.
-Covered farm vehicle drivers are exempt from the physical qualifications and examinations (DOT physical).
-All other driver qualification requirements and driver file documentation are required unless otherwise exempted due to meeting the farm vehicle driver exemptions.
+This means drivers must be medically-certified (DOT Medical Exam) and the owner of the farm or ranch does not need to keep a driver qualification file for each driver.
+A driver qualification file for each driver must kept by the farm or ranch owner.